 A Global Workplace Analytics study found that 53% of remote workers are likely to work overtime compared to 28% of office-based workers.
 In another PGI study, 80% of remote workers reported improved morale.

-4) Flexibility to staff
+4) Offer flexibility to staff

 In addition to the benefits to employers, remote working can also be advantageous to employees.
 The flexibility enables remote employees to plan their own schedule and create a better work-life balance, as well as work in an environment tailored to their own preferences.